ttpcodes/PvPToggle/README.md

 `/pvp - pvptoggle.toggle - Toggles the PvP status of the player.`

-To toggle other players' PvP status, this command can also be run from the server console or from a command block:
+To toggle other players' PvP status, this command can also be run from the server console, a command block, or any server admin that has the associated permission node:

-`/pvp [<player>] - Toggles the PvP status of the indicated player.`
+`/pvp [<player>] - pvptoggle.others - Toggles the PvP status of the indicated player.`

 Downloads can be found on Ore.